-Mode Description Auto Using the G line as a reference, automatically adjust and correct the R and B lines collectively (trilinear model).
+Mode Description Auto Using the G line as a reference, automatically adjust and correct the R/B line (bilinear model).
 The number of pixels to be corrected is automatically calculated based on the trigger interval at which the camera is operating, the amount of object movement within the sensor during a single trigger (SpatialCompensationDistance), and the object direction signal.
-Manual Using the G line as a reference, manually adjust and correct each of the R and B lines individually.
+Manual Using the G line as a reference, manually adjust and correct the R/B line.